How to Beat 3 Blocks that Keep You Cluttered

 Because we live in time of abundance (too much stuff, too much busyness, too much information), our problem isn't whether we should discard things.
 The problem is how much we accumulate.

 Maybe it feels easier to keep everything than to change our shopping and acquiring habits.
 Sale at Target?
 I'm there, even if I don't need anything.
 After all, it's cheap and I might use it!
-So what if I'm adding to the pile of dusty clutter in my house?
+So what if I'm adding to the piles of dusty clutter in my house?
+Those dollar bin specials are so cute!

 If you're upset by getting rid of unusable and/or unused things, let that feeling prevent you from buying so much in the future.